-The study of Literature develops a person's capacity to interpret texts and produce high quality writing.
-It is therefore beneficial in many fields and particularly relevant in journalism, law, teaching, the media or theatre.
+As with the English course, Literature develops the advanced written and oral communication skills essential to all careers and courses.
+The study of Literature specifically develops a person's capacity to interpret texts and produce high quality writing.
+It is therefore beneficial in many fields and particularly relevant in journalism, law, public relations, management, teaching, the media or theatre.